 a) Windows Service: (provides report scheduling & delivery services):-

-b) Report Manager: It provides client fronted access the report server Items and their management
+b) Report Manager: It provides client fronted access to the report server Items and their management

-c) Web service: It provides access to report server via report builder.
+c) Web service: It provides access to the report server via report builder.

-d) Back ground processing: There are many processing have in this background processing
+d) Background processing: There are much processing have in this background processing.

 a) Report processor